mbfoss/neotasks.nvim/DEVELOPMENT.md

   reproducible; the script refuses a cache that has drifted off that commit.
 - `PANVIMDOC_DIR` points at a checkout of your own instead.
 - Anything between `<!-- panvimdoc-ignore-start -->` and
-  `<!-- panvimdoc-ignore-end -->` is left out of the help file — that is how the markdown table of contents and the license section are kept out.
+  `<!-- panvimdoc-ignore-end -->` is left out of the help file: that is how the markdown table of contents and the license section are kept out.

 ### Help tags

 panvimdoc derives a section's tag from its heading text, so `## Shared task options` would become `*neotasks-shared-task-options*`.
-A trailing `<!-- tag: … -->` comment picks the tag instead — project name prefixed automatically, comment invisible on GitHub:
+A trailing `<!-- tag: … -->` comment picks the tag instead: project name prefixed automatically, comment invisible on GitHub:

 ```markdown